Girlfriend (2010 film): Reception

-The film has received mixed reviews.
-Rotten Tomatoes gives the film a score of 50% based on 10 reviews.
-Metacritic gives the film a rating of 42% based on reviews from 5 critics.
+The film received mixed reviews from critics.

 Ray Bennett from The Hollywood Reporter praised the film as "accomplished and tense" and wrote that first time actor Evan Sneider "handles scenes of tenderness, mystery, and anger with much skill.
 Shannon Woodward matches him."

 John Anderson of Variety gave a mixed review but praised the chemistry between Evan Sneider and Amanda Plummer and also called Plummer's performance "quite brilliant."

 Andrew O'Hehir wrote in Salon.com that the film "has tremendous heart and integrity" with an ending that is "gentle, optimistic, and just about right."

-The New York Post gave the film two stars out of a possible four, stating that credit was due to "filmmaker Justin Lerner with getting an affecting performance out of Evan Sneider, a longtime friend with Down syndrome but no prior acting experience, in the emotionally manipulative and problematic melodrama Girlfriend."

 The New York Times gave a mixed review saying that some events in the film were "melodramatic" and, "while not necessarily predictable" were not a "very surprising chain of events".

 Slant Magazine gave the film a negative review with 1.5 stars out of a possible four and stated that "Girlfriend doesn't present us with anything life-affirming, challenging, or expectation-beating about a lead character with Down's.
 It's quite the opposite: The film at every turn wants us to feel increasingly worse for Evan" but admitted that the film seemed to "have its heart in the right place."